jaimejim/jaimejim.github.io/_posts/2026-03-20-fastmail-cli.markdown

 The TUI is Python, built with [Textual](https://textual.textualize.io/).
 Textual gives you focus management, key routing, CSS layout, and async workers out of the box, so I didn't have to wire any of that up myself.

 The bottom pane is a chat interface.
 The agent sees which folder is selected, which email is open, and the body text.
-It can summarize what you're looking at, draft replies, and answer questions about the current message.
+But the real value is what it can reach beyond the inbox.
+The agent subprocess is a full CLI chat session with access to tools; it can pull notes from my Obsidian vault, check today's daily note for meeting context, or look up a topic I've written about before.
+When I'm replying to someone about a draft we discussed last week, the agent already knows what I said because it can search my sent folder and my notes in the same turn.

+This is what makes it more than a mail client with a chatbot bolted on.
+The agent doesn't just see the email in front of you, **it sees your whole working context**.
+A reply about a document review can reference the meeting notes where you discussed it.
+A follow-up on a thread can pull in what you wrote three weeks ago.
+The context is there because the agent has the same tools you do.

 When you ask for a reply, the pane splits: chat on the left, compose editor on the right.
 The agent writes a draft in `<reply>` tags, which fills the editor.
-Edit it, ask for revisions then `Ctrl+D` to send.
+Edit it, ask for revisions, then `Ctrl+D` to send.

 The agent runs as a subprocess that can fetch context from my vault.
 Other agents can use the CLI + the associated SKILL to get current context too `fm inbox`, `fm search`, `fm read`, anything that can shell out can read and reply to email without opening a browser.